 It also bothers me a little that the police do not believe the poinsettia had any role in this case, and maybe it doesn’t, but here is what I think:

 Poinsettias are associated with Christmas and are given as gifts or used as decorations during the holiday time.
 Maybe it was like an exchange – the poinsettia for Billy.
-Let me be more clear.
+Let me be more precise.
 The kidnapper was giving a gift or payment, if you will, for taking Billy.
 Maybe he didn’t feel right just taking the boy without giving something in return.
 I know it may sound silly, but you never know.
 People are strange.
 Maybe there was a little remorse there for what this man was about to do.
 This makes me wonder if perhaps this man took Billy to raise as his own.
-Maybe his wife lost a child prior to December 17, 1962.
+Maybe his wife lost a child before December 17, 1962.